scrum-for-developers/scrum-for-developers-infra/ansible/README.md

 ## Create a AWS SSH Key Pair

-1. Go to your AWS Console -> EC2 -> Key Pairs.
+1. Go to your AWS Console -> EC2
+2. Check your region to be eu-central-1/Frankfurt.
+3. Go to Key Pairs.
-2. Create a new key pair and assign a name (e.g. "scrumfordevelopers").
+4. Create a new key pair and assign a name (e.g. "scrumfordevelopers").
 This name is references in `create-ec2-playbook.yml`.
 Save the private key file (e.g. `scrumfordevelopers.pem`).
 This file is neede later to execute `provision-ec2-instances.sh`.
-3. **Change access rights of the private key *.pem to 600**.
+5. **Change access rights of the private key *.pem to 600**.
 This is necessary, because otherwise ssh won't work.

 # Usage